AngelRionCervi/VengarlJs/README.md

 `nc`: takes an id and a css class as argument and allows to rebuild a class while replacing the previous css rules.
 WIP

-`fetcher` a small addition to the fetch api build to handle multiple requests as one.
-WIP

 ### 4. Attributes / props / this